1929 Florida Gators football team: Week 5: Georgia

+Royce Goodbread running the ball for a long gain.

 The Gators upset the Georgia Bulldogs for the second year in a row, by a score of 18 to 6, just two days after the Stock Market Crash.
 Georgia had already defeated Yale.

 A long pass from Red Bethea to Green started things going in the second quarter, down to Georgia's 14-yard line.
 After driving down to the 3, Bethea scored on a wide end run.
 Dale Van Sickel recovered a blocked punt in the third quarter inside the 30-yard line.
 Rainey Cawthon and company drove the ball inside the 10-yard line.
 A pass from Clyde Crabtree to Van Sickel got a touchdown.
 Crabtree later returned an interception for a touchdown.
 In the final minutes, Ed Sauls ran 60 yards through the Georgia defense, the highlight of the contest.

 Georgia quarterback Austin Downes broke his arm during the game.
 Florida running back Royce Goodbread also suffered an injury.